Massachusetts Felony Crimes and Sentences

 In Massachusetts, the laws covering felonies usually give a range of possible prison sentences.
 Some crimes only have an upper limit, while others include a mandatory minimum sentence.

-Massachusetts law allows sentencing alternatives to prison, including:
+Massachusetts law also allows judges to impose the following sentencing alternatives to prison:

 • Suspended sentences.
 For some felonies, the judge may suspend all of part of a prison sentence and place the defendant on probation with conditions.
 Failure to meet those conditions would mean going back to prison.